Seneca AIM EIS Fund

 The manager

-Seneca Partners was founded in 2010 to invest in small and medium-sized enterprises (SMEs) and help them grow.
-The three founders, Ian Currie, Tim Murphy and Richard Manley, are SME investment specialists who believed many SMEs in the North of England were unable to access the capital they needed to grow.
+Seneca Partners was founded in 2010 to invest in SMEs and help them grow.
+The three founders, Ian Currie, Tim Murphy and Richard Manley, are SME investment specialists who believed many smaller companies in the North of England were unable to access the capital they needed to grow.

 Today, Seneca Partners manages over £100 million in tax-efficient investments, with separate debt finance and property investment divisions.
 The EIS fund is managed Matt Currie, a Chartered Accountant with experience at Deloitte and RBS, overseen by an investment committee consisting of Seneca’s three founding partners.
 Matt is supported by an investment manager and two investment executives.

-Strong connections with UK brokers and a history of investing in IPOs and secondary fundraisings mean Seneca has access to many of the deals that come to through AIM.
+Strong connections with UK brokers and a history of investing in IPOs and secondary fundraisings mean Seneca has access to qualifying AIM deals.
 This should help Seneca deploy investors’ funds in a timely manner – not guaranteed.
 Co-founder Ian Currie is key to this approach, having previous experience of raising capital for many AIM-quoted businesses.

 Seneca Partners is the Fund Manager.
 Cash is held in a client money account controlled by the Fund’s Custodian, Woodside Corporate Services Ltd, whilst shares are held by the Fund’s Nominee, WCS Nominees Ltd.